furhouse/puppet-backuppc-archive/README.markdown

   backuppc_password => 'somesecret'
 }
 ```
 This will do the typical install, configure and service management.
-The module does manage apache by default (can be disabled).
+The module does not manage apache.
+It will, if the apache_configuation parameter is true,
-This module will also enable SSL and forward port 80 to 443 by default.
+install an apache configuration file that creates an alias from the /backuppc url to the backuppc files on the system.
 Additionally it will create a htpasswd
 file with the default backuppc user and the password that you provide for access to the web based administration.
+You will however need to inform the apache
-You will however need to inform the apache service that something has changed.
+service that something has changed.
 Alternatively you can install backuppc as a virtual host or whatever else suits your needs.

 ### Additional login accounts